ndd21/PHYS281/docs/exercises.md

     and the object's [magnitude](https://en.wikipedia.org/wiki/Magnitude_(astronomy)).
 Upon
     initialisation the class should take in a single argument, which is a dictionary keyed to object names with their magnitudes as the values.
 By default it should be initialised with an empty dictionary if nothing is passed to it.
-It should raise an error if the supplied with something other than a dictionary.
+It should raise an error if supplied with something other than a dictionary.

     The class should have a method for adding in new objects, and methods for returning lists of